palladiumkenya/mLab/README.md

 ### Features

-The has the following modules:
+mLab has the following modules: <br>
-Patient results: this module allows for client appointment management and client enrollment.
+Patient results: this module allows for client appointment management and client enrollment. <br>
-Sub-functions in this module include:
+Sub-functions in this module include: <br>
--Sample remote login: for allowing login of samples into the system for the samples being sent to the labs -HTS results transmission: for HIV results for non – conclusive tests -Client messaging: for consent and message of clients on results availability to enhance linkage to care
+-Sample remote login: for allowing login of samples into the system for the samples being sent to the labs <br>
+-HTS results transmission: for HIV results for non – conclusive tests <br>
+-Client messaging: for consent and message of clients on results availability to enhance linkage to care <br>

 ## Installation